-It is important to note that there is no change to the views and guidance (from that shared in FRB 6 issued on 7 May 2020) as a result of the above developments.
+It is important to note that there is no change to the views and guidance (from that shared in FRB 6 (Revised) issued on 15 July 2020) as a result of the above.

-- Although this FRB makes references to SFRS(I) 1-1 Presentation of Financial Statements and SFRS(I) 1-20 Accounting for Government Grants and Disclosure of Government Assistance, the guidance in this FRB is also applicable to entities applying FRS 1 Presentation of Financial Statements and FRS 20 Accounting for Government Grants and Disclosure of Government Assistance. - The fact pattern and the example presented in this FRB for an entity with a 31 March financial reporting period-end are purely illustrative in nature.
-The amount of grant to be received under the Jobs Support Scheme is dependent on the facts and circumstances of the entity.

-• The FRB is based on publicly available information as of 14 July 2020.
+- Although this FRB makes references to SFRS(I) 1-1 Presentation of Financial Statements and SFRS(I) 1-20 Accounting for Government Grants and Disclosure of Government Assistance, the guidance in this FRB is also applicable to entities applying FRS 1 Presentation of Financial Statements and FRS 20 Accounting for Government Grants and Disclosure of Government Assistance. - The fact pattern and the example presented in this FRB for an entity with a 31 March financial reporting period-end are illustrative in nature.
+The amount of grant to be received under the Jobs Support Scheme is dependent on the facts and circumstances of the entity. - This FRB is based on publicly available information as at 25 September 2020.
+References made to Singapore Government websites are accurate as at the date of issuance of this FRB.
+Members are strongly advised to refer to the respective Singapore Government websites on JSS for any subsequent updates.